LAWS2309 Work and the Law

 - Students are able to (1) gain knowledge of (a) common law principles relating to the formation, performance and termination of the contract of employment; (b) federal legislation relating to the workplace; (c) reform of rights and obligations of employers and employees; and (d) issues, policies and developments in industrial relations and (2) demonstrate (a) oral communication skills; (b) research skills; and (c) analytical skills.

-- Typically this unit is assessed in the following ways: (1) tutorial work; (2) take home assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) tutorial work; (2) take home assignment; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.